 In the interim and prior to confirmation of their ability to be patient facing, the risk assessment may deem it appropriate to remove the staff member from their normal role.
 In addition, an EIA is also to be completed.

 Should any HCW decline a vaccine, then the management process will commence as for an inability not to have any vaccination.
-In this situation, the [practice manager] will seek professional HR/legal support from [insert medical defence organisation, or other HR/legal professional] before proceeding with any of the above options.
+In this situation, the practice manager will seek professional HR/legal support from the MDU or Peninsulabefore proceeding with any of the above options.

 For any instances where a vaccine is either unable to be given or the healthcare worker refuses, an EIA would need to be raised.
 An example of an EIA for staff immunisations can be found at Annex D and example risk assessment is at Annex E.